January 19, 2026 – Submitted by Debra D’Agostino (MCPS Parent)

 That resistance comes amid difficult financial realities.
 In the Capital Improvement Program (CIP) for 2027–2032, the BOE canceled Wootton’s previously approved renovation, leaving only a new roof and ADA compliance.
 At a meeting at Wootton, PTSA materials stated that given this, Option H represented the only “safe learning environment.”
 The reaction was swift and hostile.
 By the next day, the PTSA reversed course, opposing Option H and proposing instead “Option W,” which would keep Wootton in place with a full renovation—possibly using Crown HS as a holding school during construction – with no explanation for where the many millions of dollars required by this option would come from – nor any justification for keeping Gaithersburg high schools overcrowded for years to come while our neighbors from the south use Crown HS for themselves.

 Adam Van Grack, Rockville City Council, alleges that Option H is not a budget savings because MCPS will still invest millions to renovate Wootton into a holding school.
 But Option H doesn’t call for the Wootton building to become a holding school, nor allocates funds for this purpose.
-This is speculation.
+[Editors note: option H explicitly calls to use Wootton as a holding school though no funding has been allocated for it] This is speculation.
 MCPS has only funded large scale renovations at Damascus HS (and if a holding school really saves millions, it seems those families would rather an MCPS property like the school in Germantown that the MECCA Business Learning Institute is likely leaving over trudging into Downtown Crown for the next several years).

 But let’s be real about the broader fiscal picture.
 In December, the Montgomery County Council announced that county revenues are projected to drop by $854 million over the next six years.
 The year 2025 was not kind to Maryland, which lost 25,000 federal jobs, more than any other state, with Montgomery County agencies like the FDA and NIH among the hardest hit.
 County Executive Marc Elrich, nearing the end of his third and final term, has— in my opinion—done the most to do the least for economic development.
 Housing remains unaffordable for most young adults, many of whom are leaving the state (Maryland ranks 45th on the U-Haul Growth Index), and rush-hour traffic tells us that many residents commute to Virginia and D.C. for work.